Council monitoring of fire safety for buildings

 The role of a building fire safety committee

-The local council must appoint a building fire safety committee under the Development Act 1993 to ensure adequate fire safety in buildings.
+The local council must appoint a building fire safety committee under the Planning, Development and Infrastructure Act 2016 to ensure adequate fire safety in buildings.
 The role of a building fire safety committee includes:

 - developing appropriate building fire safety inspection policies